abparker1/FinEng/README.md

 BDT_rates_model_ZCB_pricing.py:
 The main objective of this file is to compute ZCB prices for maturities between 1 and 30 years using the BDT tree model for rates and calibrating using real market data (obtained from FRED)

+mean_variance_analysis.py:
+This file contains functions that compute the optimal portfolio of a collection of stocks when constrained by a maximum value of risk (volatility) or a minimum value of returns.